 Served in a small porcelain bowl barely the size of your palm — Beijing tradition is to drink it from the rim, rotating the bowl, no spoon.
-The sauce is thick enough to coat your lip, glossy brown, smelling almost entirely of raw garlic and sand-ginger.
+The sauce is thick enough to coat your lip, glossy brown, smelling almost entirely of raw garlic.
 Liver is silky and just-pink, intestine is chewy with a clean fat note.
 Bite the bun, sip the sauce, repeat.

 On the Palate